Metabolic Disorders Awareness Week 2018

 Over 8,200 people viewed our infographic video during the week explaining what Inherited Metabolic Disorders are.

-We have also had an amazing start to our My Metabolic Hero campaign, with some truly inspirational nominations coming through, we can’t wait to share them with you!
-Don’t forget, you can nominate your own Metabolic Heroes until 31st August – lets celebrate these wonderful people in our special community!
+We also had an amazing response to our My Metabolic Hero campaign, with some truly inspirational nominations!
+Thank you for helping us to celebrate these wonderful people in our special community!

 In 2016 we ran the #mymetabolicselfie campaign during Awareness Week, and we were blown away by your support!
 Hundreds of patients, friends and family members (even pets got in on the act!), health and medical professionals, patient organisations, pharmaceutical and nutrition companies, schools and many more, took over social media with ‘metabolic selfies’ and personal stories of why raising awareness of these rare conditions is so important.
 We estimate that the #metabolicselfie campaign reached over 100,000 people!